AdaptRetail/adapt-style/README.md

 ### Special columns

 We have a coule of special classes for columns.
-This is for helping distribute the objects if you want to only make the elements use the needed spacing, and fill them afterwards.
+This is to help distribute the objects if you want it to fill the container or just use the space it needs.

 #### `.column.is-narrow`

 The `.column.is-narrow` class does not take up any more space that the children needs.

-> Warning: Do not use anythings that calculates in `%` of the height directly inside the `.is-narrow`.
+> Warning: Do not use anythings that calculates by the height of the column.
 > This is because calculating height need to have a set parent height.
 > This means that the `.is-narrow` parent and child will be in conflict.
 > Ignoring this will cause height flickering in some cases.